packbackbooks/engineering-docs/careers/technical-engineer.md

 **Be Glue:**

-Perhaps most difficult to define, Staff Engineers do (glue work)[https://noidea.dog/glue].
+Perhaps most difficult to define, Staff Engineers do [glue work](https://noidea.dog/glue).
 They see the important things that need done and make sure they happen (whether doing it themselves or finding the right person or process for the job).

 Concrete examples could include: